awsdocs/amazon-rekognition-developer-guide/doc_source/example_rekognition_Usage_DetectAndDisplayImage_section.md

 # Detect and display elements in images with Amazon Rekognition using an AWS SDK<a name="example_rekognition_Usage_DetectAndDisplayImage_section"></a>

-The following code example shows how to detect and display elements in images with Amazon Rekognition\.
+The following code example shows how to:
++ Detect elements in images by using Amazon Rekognition\.
++ Display images and draw bounding boxes around detected elements\.

+**Note**
+The source code for these examples is in the [AWS Code Examples GitHub repository](https://github.com/awsdocs/aws-doc-sdk-examples)\.
+Have feedback on a code example?
+[Create an Issue](https://github.com/awsdocs/aws-doc-sdk-examples/issues/new/choose) in the code examples repo\.

 For more information, see [Displaying bounding boxes](https://docs.aws.amazon.com/rekognition/latest/dg/images-displaying-bounding-boxes.html)\.